ic-htw/ic-htw.github.io/links/ml/large_language_models.md

 - Enhancing Text-to-SQL Capabilities of Large Language Models: A Study on Prompt Design Strategies
 - DIN-SQL: Decomposed In-Context Learning of Text-to-SQL with Self-Correction
 - DSPy: Compiling Declarative Language Model Calls into Self-Improving Pipelines
+- Generative Agents: Interactive Simulacra of Human Behavior
+- Judging llm-as-a-judge with mt-bench and chatbot arena
 - ReAct: Synergizing Reasoning and Acting in Language Models
 - ReFT: Representation Finetuning for Language Models
 - Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks